-[Okay guys, I think I finally found the PERFECT side hustle for us money nerds ;) Making money from money itself!
+Okay guys, I think I finally found the PERFECT side hustle for us money nerds ;) Make money from money itself!
 Haha… The full circle of financial life!
-And here to amaze us with all his artsy wizardry, is Michael Bonard – founder of Money-Rings.com who shows us the ins and outs today.
-If you enjoy this, consider supporting his Kickstarter page so he can continue growing his business!]
+And here to amaze us with all his artsy wizardry, is Michael Bonard – founder of Money-Rings.com who shows us how to make rings out of coins.
+If you enjoy this, consider supporting his Kickstarter page so he can continue growing his business!

 If you are like me and like to create things with your hands, then the path I kind of fell into might just be a possible side hustle for you.

-I never thought in a million years I would have a jewelry line.
-I went to the Columbus College of Art and Design as a fine art (painting) major where I also focused in blown glass and ceramics which I consistently did for 12 years.
-I had never worked with small metals before.
+I never thought in a million years I would have a jewelry line even though I went to the Columbus College of Art and Design as a fine art (painting) major and also focused in blown glass and ceramics which I consistently did for 12 years.
+But I had never worked with small metals before.

 After years at a dead end job where my artistic abilities were undermined, I eventually became frustrated enough to actively go searching for more creative ways to make money.
 I thought about being a production glassblower focusing on ornaments, to starting to make my own chocolate where I had a great idea for custom molds they would be poured into, to even blown glass clocks!
 I wasn’t giving up.